 Hitting you with another amazing British singer/songwriter for this week’s edition of #MusicMondays, we present to you, Jorja Smith.

 A newcomer so talented that before releasing an album had already worked with the likes of Drake and Kendrick Lamar, Jorja Smith is already a forced to be reckoned with.
-The product of a Jamaican father and English mother, Smith has used those influences plus her years of piano and classical singing lesson and created a unique sound all her own.
+The product of a Jamaican father and English mother, Smith has used those influences plus her years of piano and classical singing lesson to create a unique sound all her own.

-In January 2016, Smith released her debut single “Blue Lights” on SoundCloud which went viral then her second single “Where Did I Go?” was singled out by Drake as his favorite track of the moment in Entertainment Weekly and just ike that, Jorja basically blew up independently.
+In January 2016, Smith released her debut single “Blue Lights” on SoundCloud.
+The song went viral garnering hundreds of thousands of streams.
+And then her second single “Where Did I Go?” was singled out by Drake as his favorite track of the moment in Entertainment Weekly.
+And just ike that, Jorja basically blew up independently.
 Fast forward to 2018 and she is working on The Black Panther soundtrack and being nominated for a Grammy for best new artist.
-But Jorja is still at the very beginning of her career and has an almost limitless future ahead of her.
+But even now in 2020, Jorja is still at the very beginning of her career and has an almost limitless future ahead of her.

 Check out more of our musical content: